 Both intra-departmental and interdepartmental automation will accelerate in 2022 with the wider adoption of cloud-based SaaS solutions such as Jira, HubSpot, Trello, Salesforce, etc. As a result, APIs and integrations will play a vital role in delivering a cohesive automation experience at the company level.

 55% of operations teams have largely or completely automated their SDLC — GitLab

 In a 2020 GitLab survey, the percentage of respondents who had largely or even completely automated their SDLC was 8%.
 In the 2021 edition of the report, this has jumped to over 50%, largely due to the widespread adoption of CI/CD.
 SDLC automation is a vital step in any organization’s agile transformation.

 Only 5% of executives agree their organizations have flexible budgeting for large-scale Agile teams — Bain

 Business requirements change rapidly in IT.
 An Agile product development process can only work with an Agile financing infrastructure.
 Therefore, CFOs must work towards supporting Agile teams with flexible budgeting.

 54% of organizations manage their customer experience operations in silos — Business 2 Community

 In cultures prone to departmental silos, executives often underestimate the time, resources, and effort required to complete digital initiatives, leading to misplaced confidence levels.
 When all teams understand the pain points of the customers, it becomes easier for executives to align business plans roadmaps and make more informed decisions.

-For more digital transformation statistics and insights, download the complete 2022 State of Digital Transformation report.
+For more digital transformation statistics and insights, download the complete 2024 Investing in Digital Transformation & product Development report.
 You’ll also find practical tips and recommendations on running cross-functional digital initiatives from our executive team.